 (Pixabay / MiamiAccidentLawyer)

 Fortunately, there are ways to write effective copy for your ads, and it all starts with learning the fundamentals.
 Below are 6 essentials to help you compose powerful copy.
+You can easily enhance your criminal defense marketing by combining best practices with digital marketing trends.

 1. Leverage Numbers